 “He will not leave this winter,” club president Stephane Martin told L’Equipe .
 “What if we got an immediate loan deal back?
 I don’t see that being in the interests of the club to do that.
 We’ve not spoken about it and it’s not something we’re working on.”

 The reality, however, is that money talks, and it is especially loud for a young and ambitious player working at a club that is operating vastly below his current ability.
-That is the situation that Malcom finds himself in now.
+And that is why, having helped Bordeaux to a respectable finish in Ligue 1, he has been sold on for a significant profit.

-In the summer, head coach Jocelynn Gourvennec made the argument that he should be patient and wait for a very big club to make an approach, but with the three big English sides all hovering, that is no longer applicable.
+Last summer, then coach Jocelynn Gourvennec made the argument that he should be patient and wait for a very big club to make an approach.
+And in the end, that is exactly what has happened with Barca stealing him from under the noses of Roma.

-“He’s always joyful, vibrant and full of energy, you can see it on a daily basis,” Gourvennec explained in the summer.
+“He’s always joyful, vibrant and full of energy, you can see it on a daily basis,” Gourvennec explained last summer.
 “He’s the translator for his new Brazilian team-mates!

 “The rumours around him have not affected him at all because, although he’s a young boy, he’s very mature and knows how to be decisive, when you can laugh and when you have to work.
 He’s always had that in him and he will always have it.”